meteor/tutorials/content/blaze/step08.md

 {{> DiffBox tutorialName="simple-todos" step="8.3"}}

-We'll need to import that configuration from our JavaScript entrypoint also:
+We'll need to import that configuration from our *client-side JavaScript entrypoint* also:

 {{> DiffBox tutorialName="simple-todos" step="8.4"}}